Social Security Administration (SSA) field offices may only collect cash to repay

 and then forward for deposit to the Mid Atlantic Program Service Center (MATPSC) or

-by the next business day.
-Local management will decide who purchases the money orders,
+remittance.
+FO management will decide who purchases the money orders, though typically

-though typically it is the remittance clerk.
-When exchanging cash from one FO employee
+it is the remittance clerk.
+When exchanging cash from one FO employee to another,

-to another, you must maintain a cash log.
+a cash log must be completed.
 A facsimile of a cash log is shown in GN 02403.010B, that you should reproduce locally.
 You do not need to prepare a cash log if you

 did not receive cash.
 While SSA prefers non-cash remittances, you must accept cash